JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.ReactCore/p1/v1/RECREATEME.md

 ## Corequisites

-There are a few resources here that strongly align with this content.
-They were strictly followed in the creation of all applications and related content.
-Still, you should review the resources from time-to-time, especially if you become confused on why I have implemented logic in the way I did.
+These resources served as the primary references during the development of the applications and related content.
+I followed them closely throughout, but I recommend revisiting them periodically—especially if you need clarity on any implementation decisions.

 - [Development Standards](../../../../Introduction/JSopxDevelopmentStandards.md)
 - [Business Requirements](../../../../Introduction/JSopxEnterpriseBusinessRequirements.md)